BWeigell/Paper/MLOps Platfrom/Platform Design.md

 		- [x] Hardware Layer
 		- [x] Infrastructure Layer
 		- [x] Plattform Layer
-	- [ ] User-Zone
+	- [x] User-Zone
 	- [ ] Interactions

+**TODO**:
+	- [ ] Komponenten beim ersten Auftreten kursiv schreiben?
+	- [ ] alle Komponenten immer groß schreiben?

 ## Intro:

 Based on the identified general ML platform and MLOps capabilities, we propose a reference architecture for a holistic ML platform.
-This platform is designed as a Platform-as-a-Service (PaaS) solution implementing MLOps capabilities to support the entire lifecycle of ML models, including experimentation, deployment, monitoring, and retraining.
-The architecture of the PaaS is not able to capture alone all MLOps capabilities, as some require the interaction of several components.
-Therefore, we first introduce the reference architecture followed by the interaction paradigms to fully realize all MLOps capabilities.
+This platform is designed as a three-layer architecture that implements both types of capabilities to support teams during the entire lifecycle of ML models, including experimentation, deployment, monitoring, and retraining.
+The architecture alone cannot capture all MLOps capabilities, as some require the interaction of several components.
+Therefore, we first introduce the three-layer architecture of the ML Platform followed by interaction paradigms to fully realize all MLOps capabilities.

-TODO:
-	- include workflow agnostic
-	- can be integrated at every point in the development

-Three layer architecture

-## Reference Architecture
+## Three-Layer Architecture

-3 layer Idee, welt nicht neu erfinden, auch bei dem PaaS auf etwas aufsetzten, was die Orchestrierung, Scheduling, Routing auf der Platform übernimmt, wie zum Beispiel ein Container Orchestration Framework

-- Platform wird als PaaS angesehen, hat dennoch Anforderungen an die zugrunde liegenden Layer
-- drei aufeinander aufbauende Layer unterteilt (Hardware, Infrastructure, Platform)
-- Haupt Interaction der Entwicklung und Deployments findet in Layer 3 statt -> bietet dem User die Möglichkeit ein Model zu entwickeln und deployen durch MLOps Capabilites
-- zugrunde liegende Layer sind enabler für den Application  Layer und kümmern sich um die Bereitstellung und Verwaltung der notwendigen Ressourcen und machen es gegenüber den End-User transparent
-- Buttom-Up Erklärung der Platform
-- kurze Erklärung der jeweiligen Layer
-- die Komponenten die pro Layer existieren um die Capabilities umzusetzten
-- pro Layer lassen sich nicht alle Capailities mit einer einzelnen Komponente umsetzten -> Einführung von „Interactions“, die eine Capability umsetzt, die mehrere Schritte benötigt oder von anderen Komponenten abhängig ist
-- interactions sollen es auch workflow agnostic machen
+The architecture from bottom to top consists of three layers: Hardware, Infrastructure, and Platform.
+Each lower layer abstracts the details from the higher layer and addresses its specific task, realizing some of the previously identified capabilities.
+The final architecture is visualized in Figure X. In the following sections, each layer is described in detail, examining its specific task and how it realizes the previously identified capabilities.

 ### Hardware Layer
-- contains the hardware
-- CPU, ML Accelerators (Computation Infrastructure)
-- Storage (Storage)
-- Network (Network)
-- RAM (Computation Infrastructure)

 This layer is located at the lowest level of the layer model and provides the physical resources to the higher layers.
-For the ML platform, this layer includes CPU, ML accelerators, storage and network devices (CB-1, CB-2, CB-3) and thereby building the foundation for the ML platform.
+For the ML platform, this layer includes CPU, RAM, ML accelerators, storage, and network devices (CB-1, CB-2, CB-3), thereby building the foundation for the ML platform.

 ### Infrastructure Layer
-**TODO**:
-	- Komponenten beim ersten Auftreten kursiv schreiben?
-	- alle Komponenten immer groß schreiben?

 This layer builds the bridge between the hardware and platform layers by abstracting the utilization of the physical resources and providing a standardized interface to the platform layer for efficient workload deployment.
 Therefore, the infrastructure layer must support the previously extracted capabilities (CB-3, CB-4, CB-5):

-In the reference architecture, each capability is realized either directly with a component or requires the introduction of multiple components.
-The following section derives these components from the capabilities and briefly describes them in the ML platform infrastructure layer context.
+(In the reference architecture, each capability is realized either directly with a component or requires the introduction of multiple components.
+The following section derives these components from the capabilities and briefly describes them in the ML platform infrastructure layer context.)

-The infrastructure layer achieves resource pooling (CB-4) by logically combining the hardware resources' computing, storage, and network capabilities in a cluster.
-Each physical server builds a node in the established cluster.
-Moreover, virtualization is used to realize the encapsulation of runtime environments (CB-5).
+The infrastructure layer achieves resource pooling (CB-4) by logically combining the hardware resources' computing, storage, and network capabilities in a *Cluster*.
+Each physical server builds a *Node* in the established Cluster.
+Moreover, *Virtualization* is used to realize the encapsulation of runtime environments (CB-5).
 Virtualization allows the placement of several workloads on a single node while ensuring that these workloads are separated from each other and have clear resource constraints.
-The multi-tenancy support offered by virtualization makes it necessary to introduce a resource scheduler to optimize workload placement and maximum throughput of workloads.
+The multi-tenancy support offered by virtualization makes it necessary to introduce a *Resource Scheduler* to optimize workload placement and maximum throughput of workloads.
 This scheduler assigns each workload to the most suitable node in the cluster based on the workload's resource requirements and the node's current capacity.
-A monitoring component continuously tracks each node's resource capacity to achieve this scheduling.
-Furthermore, as virtualization makes the workloads independent from the underlying hardware, a cluster state watcher is introduced to reallocate workloads to a different node if their current assigned node becomes unavailable, thus guaranteeing high availability.
+A *Monitoring Component* continuously tracks each node's resource capacity to achieve this scheduling.
+Furthermore, as virtualization makes the workloads independent from the underlying hardware, a *Cluster State Watcher* is introduced to reallocate workloads to a different node if their current assigned node becomes unavailable, thus guaranteeing high availability.

-To realize the network capability (CB-3), and as the previously introduced components rely on communication with each other, a network manager creates and manages a virtual network within the cluster.
+To realize the network capability (CB-3), and as the previously introduced components rely on communication with each other, a *Network Manager* creates and manages a virtual network within the cluster.
 Moreover, the network manager connects the virtual network with outside networks and makes workloads addressable.
 This allows workloads to communicate with each other and be accessible from outside the cluster.

-Lastly, we introduce a single management endpoint that abstracts the complexity of the underlying infrastructure.
+Lastly, we introduce a single *Management Endpoint* that abstracts the complexity of the underlying infrastructure.
 This endpoints allows to manage and deploy workloads but also to configure and monitor the underling cluster.

-These required functionalities can be realized through various components and technologies, such as container orchestration systems and virtualization platforms.

 ### Platform Layer
 Structure: